industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 For the OEE configuration, we need a parameter that represents the 'goodCounts'.
 Since the PLC is not offering this parameter, we need to calculate it and save it as KPI instance.

 Go to 'My Plant' and select the Asset 'OEE Data'.
 Go to the 'parameter' view and click 'Create new KPI instance'.
 Create a KPI instance according to this example, assign the operands to the dedicated parameter and set the aggregation to 'Counter'.
-Safe the KPI instance.
+Save the KPI instance.

 ![KPI](/docs/graphics/KPI.png)